-I ‘celebrated’ a nine year friendship anniversary with my first cousin a few days ago.
+I ‘celebrated’ a nine-year friendship anniversary with my first cousin a few days ago.
 Considering she’s been a part of my life as far as my memory stretches, this friend-anniversary reminder by Facebook was rather amusing.

-As someone who was smack in the middle of the Bhaumick sisters – three years younger to my elder sister and three and half years older to me – she has been someone close to both of us.
+As someone who was smack in the middle of the Bhaumick sisters – three years younger to my elder sister and three and a half years older to me – she has been someone close to both of us.
 Ask our parents and they will entertain you for hours with tales of these three musketeers.

 I was the rebellious younger sister who had to pull out all the stops when the two older sisters would gang up against me.
-But most times the three of us were a tight knit gang, especially when it came to escaping kitchen duties.
+But most times the three of us were a knit gang, especially when it came to escaping kitchen duties.

 She can rattle off recipes on calls!
 In fact, ‘chatpata chicken’ literally meaning ‘tangy chicken’ was dictated over the phone.
 True to myself I forgot the recipe by the next day and had to ask her again.

 With a cooking time of just 20 minutes and the flexibility of loading with as many vegetables as you want and seasoned with just two ingredients – turmeric and chaat masala, this is a winner.
 “I don’t remember where I learned this from but what I do know is that I love it and so do the kids.
 Makes that a win-win situation!” she says.

 What is a chaat masala?
 The chaat masala – available in all Indian stores – is a mix of around eight spices, blended to perfection for a tangy lift to your savouries and even fruit salads.
 An aunt of mine makes this masala at home.
 Perhaps in the near future, I can convince her to share the secrets with my readers – through me, of course. #fingerscrossed